iotexproject/dev-portal-content/blogposts/trusted-location-dev-experience.md

-import { Button, Alert, Link, Box, Text } from '@chakra-ui/react'
+import { Button, Alert, Link, Box, flexWrap } from '@chakra-ui/react'

 IoTeX' Trusted Location API, built using [W3bstream](https://w3bstream.com/), provides highly accurate and trusted GPS locations that can be used in smart contracts to ensure transparency and accuracy in location-based transactions.